winitzki/sofp/README.md

     - zippers / type derivatives (?)
     - lenses / prisms and other "optics"
     - arrows and their relationship to functions (?)
-    - Kahn extensions, "codensity", other second-order tricks (?)
+    - Kan extensions, "codensity", other second-order tricks (?)
-- initial vs. final representations of data types ("final tagless" interpreters)
+- initial vs. final representations of data types ("final tagless" vs. "initial tagful" interpreters)
-- type-level constructions, basics of dependent types
+- type-level constructions, type-level programming à la `shapeless`, basic usage of dependent types
 - interpretation of OO programming from the perspective of AFTT
 - design patterns of FP that replace OO design patterns
 - functional reactive programming, temporal logic, and UIs